narbehaj/ssl-checker/README.md

 `-s, --socks ` Enable connection through SOCKS server

+`-c, --csv ` Enable CSV file export by specifying filename.csv after this argument

 `-j, --json ` Use this if you want to only have the result in JSON

-`-c, --csv ` Enable CSV file export by specifying filename.csv after this argument
+`-a, --analyze` This argument will include security analyze on the certificate.
+It will take more time.

 `-p, --pretty ` Use this with `-j` to print indented and human readable JSON